pac4j/pac4j/README.md

 HttpProfile httpProfile = client.getUserProfile(credentials);
 System.out.println("Hello : " + httpProfile.getUsername());</code></pre>

-To use basic auth authentication in a web application, you should use the <i>BasicAuthClient</i> class :
+To use basic auth authentication in a web application, you should use the <i>org.pac4j.http.client.BasicAuthClient</i> class :
 <pre><code>// declare the client
 BasicAuthClient client = new BasicAuthClient(new MyUsernamePasswordAuthenticator(), new UsernameProfileCreator());</code></pre>

 <h3>OpenID support</h3>

-To use myopenid.com for authentication, you should use the <i>MyOpenIdClient</i> class :
+To use myopenid.com for authentication, you should use the <i>org.pac4j.openid.client.MyOpenIdClient</i> class :
 <pre><code>// declare the client
 MyOpenIdClient client = new MyOpenIdClient();
 client.setCallbackUrl("/callbackUrl");
-// send the user to myopenid.com for authentication (we assume the user identifier bas been saved in the "openIdUser" request parameter) response.sendRedirect(client.getRedirectionUrl(new J2EContext(request, response)));</code></pre>
+// send the user to myopenid.com for authentication
+// we assume the user identifier is in the "openIdUser" request parameter response.sendRedirect(client.getRedirectionUrl(new J2EContext(request, response)));</code></pre>
 ...after successfull authentication...
 <pre><code>// get the OpenID credentials